B-TECHBW/bw-lab-ig/input/pagecontent/use_cases.md

     2. MFL update the facility information in the SHR
     3. Patient demographic data is queried from the omang system as well as the deaths and births register.
     4. Updated lab order details with results are received by the interoperability layer and stored in the SHR
-    5. PIMS pings the interoperability layer for lab test results
+    5. PIMS queries the interoperability layer for lab test results
     6. Available results in the SHR are pulled to PIMS.

 POST-CONDITION: